sstochi/zora/README.md

 - 📅 `OpenGLES` 2.0+ -- Good support for mobile, web (`WebGL`) and embedded.

 ## Known limitations
+### Initialization code is heavy on stack
+On some backends (like Vulkan), `zora` **internally pre-allocates a significant amount of space on stack upfront**.
+Depending on amount of stack space available during initialization phase, this could be a massive limitation.

+**It's recommended that you initialize `zora` first before doing heavy stack allocations.**

 ### Reliance on `GLSL`
 **This is not an issue if you're only targetting** `Vulkan`, but is still a notable limitation.